 Even so, people will still continue to call it ‘cryptocurrency’ in order to help beginners build their understanding using a concept which is more readily relatable.

 Imagine that a time-traveler arrived from the year 1955 to the present day, and you were tasked with explaining the Internet to this person who had absolutely no concept of it.
 How would you teach them?
 Well, it wouldn’t be a good idea to throw them in the deep end.
 You might start by explaining email.
 It would be relatively straightforward for our 1955 denizen to come to grips with the usefulness of instant electronic letters, which could be sent to anyone in the world for free.
 You could call a personal computer an “electronic mailbox” to build their initial understanding.
 Then, once the groundwork was laid, you could start to introduce all the other things the Internet could do, like videos, online shopping and social media.

 The problems inherent in centrally-controlled money are the easiest to understand.
 Once that groundwork has been laid, people are better-equipped to more confidently extend their understanding beyond this, and delve into what else crypto can do.

 A rose is a rose by any other name.
 I personally don’t prefer “crypto assets”, or “cryptocurrencies”.

 I sidestep the debate and call it by what both terms have in common: “Crypto”.
-And this will be the title of my upcoming book.
+And this is why it’s in the title of my book.